EARTH AND SUN

-There are a certain number of free on-site camping spots.
-You are welcome to arrive the day before your workshop begins to set up camp, and to take down your camp the day after your final work day.
-(See more under The Site.)
+There are a number of free on-site camping spots.
+And participants were welcome to arrive the day before a workshop began to set up camp, and to take down your camp the day after.
+(See more under WHERE.)

-A vegan lunch, water, fruit, and healthy snacks are provided during the 5-day workweek.
+A vegan lunch, water, fruit, and healthy snacks are provided during workshops.

 The building site is located just north of Taos, New Mexico.
 The mesa’s rolling landscape is swept with sage, dotted with juniper and piñon trees.
 To the east there are fantastic views of the Sangre de Cristo Mountains, the southern end of the Rockies.
 We are very close to the Rio Grande Gorge, making the western view also quite beautiful.
 In a short walk you can be at the edge of the gorge walking a beautiful trail through land which has been designated as the Rio Grande del Norte National Monument.
 Within an hour's walk you can be soaking in one of the region’s best natural hot springs.
 A 10-minute drive in the opposite direction and you’ll be at another natural hot springs and a great swimming hole on the Rio Grande.

 The site will be equipped with outdoor showers, port-a-potty, and a hand-wash station.

 There will be designated places for a limited number of sleeping tents.
 Camping on site is free.
 Being gentle on the land and conserving water is important.

 If you would rather rent outside accommodations, we can make some recommendations.